- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 - Chrysal Classic Professional 2 Transport & Display (Holding) Solution | SDS

-Methods + Recommendations from Johnny's Multiyear Overwinter Flower Trials
+Introduction to Overwintering Flowers: Methods & Recommendations from Johnny’s Multiyear Trials

 Many types of flowers can be started in late summer or fall, for overwintering.
-Overwintered crops tend to bloom about a month earlier than spring-planted field crops (with some variation between varieties), providing an abundance of high-quality blooms long before any field crops are ready for harvest.
+We have found that many overwinter crops in our zone/latitude flower about a month earlier than spring-planted field crops (with some variation between varieties), providing an abundance of high-quality blooms long before any field crops are ready for harvest.

 Naturally, growers in different locations will experience different results.
 Some crops will overwinter successfully in your area, while others will not, and results will often vary from year to year as well.
 Plus, even if a particular flower crop overwinters successfully for you, it may not provide a financially viable opportunity, whereas others may excel in this regard.